Bande dessinée: 1944–1959: Post-war era Belgian supremacy

 A lot of the publishers and artists who had managed to continue working during the occupation were accused of being collaborators and were imprisoned after the liberation by the reinstated national authorities on the insistence of the former French resistance, although most were released soon afterwards without charges being pressed.
-For example, this happened to one of the famous magazines, Coeurs Vaillants.
+For example, this happened to one of the famous magazines, Cœurs Vaillants.
 It was founded by Abbot Courtois (under the alias Jacques Coeur) in 1929.
 As he had the backing of the church, he managed to publish the magazine throughout the war, and was charged with being a collaborator.
 After he was forced out, his successor Pihan (as Jean Vaillant) took up the publishing, moving the magazine in a more humorous direction.
 Likewise, Hergé was another artist who also found himself on the receiving end of similar accusations of the former Belgian resistance.
 He managed to clear his name and went on to create Studio Hergé in 1950, where he acted as a sort of mentor for the assistants that it attracted.
-Among the people who worked there were Bob de Moor, Jacques Martin and Roger Leloup, all of whom exhibit the easily recognizable Belgian ligne claire (clean line style), often opposed to the "Marcinelle school" style (named for the seat of Spirou publisher Dupuis), mostly proposed by authors from Spirou magazine such as Franquin, Peyo and Morris.
+Among the people who worked there were Bob de Moor, Jacques Martin and Roger Leloup, all of whom exhibit the easily recognisable Belgian ligne claire (clean line style), often opposed to the "Marcinelle school" style (named for the seat of Spirou publisher Dupuis), mostly proposed by authors from Spirou magazine such as Franquin, Peyo and Morris.
 In 1946, Hergé also founded the weekly Tintin magazine, which quickly gained enormous popularity, like the weekly Spirou appearing in a Dutch version under the name Kuifje for the Flemish and Dutch markets.
 Notable Belgian comic artists who at a later point in time achieved fame while working for Tintin magazine included among others William Vance, the aforementioned Greg, Tibet and Hermann Huppen.